morten-krogh/cgen/README.md

 3.  `source` which is the file path of the output `.c` file.

-All other key, value pairs are used for subsitutions in the template file.
+All other key, value pairs are used for substitutions in the template file.
 In the example above the words `NAME` and `TYPE` will be replaced by `int` in the template file.